6 Common Air Conditioner Smells Decoded and How to Solve the Issue

 How to Repair It

 Inspect your filter first.
-If you haven’t replaced it within the last three months and can’t see light through it, we recommend replacing it.
-If that doesn’t resolve the problem, contact GV Heating & Air at 763-535-2000.
+If you haven’t replaced it within the last three months and can’t see light through it, it’s time to replace it.
+If that doesn’t solve the problem, reach GV Heating & Air at 763-535-2000.

 5. Air Conditioner Smells Like Burning Plastic